 Points can either be blunt or sharp.
-If the point is a spine of a very fine bristle the apex shape is calledv aristate.
+If the point terminates in a spine or a very fine bristle, the apex shape is called aristate.

-The ability to recognise common leaf base shapes is useful in identification of native Australian tree species and descriptions on our tree web pages use definitions explained below.
-Classifications apply to both leaf and leaflet base shape alike.
+The ability to recognise common leaf base shapes is useful in identification of native Australian tree species and descriptions on the tree web pages employ definitions explained below.
+Classifications apply to both leaf and leaflet base shapes.

 1. Attenuate: The term attenuate is used for a leaf base shape tapering (narrowing) very gradually into the petiole over a long distance.
-Examples for this base shape include the Macleay Laurel Aneopterus macleayianus (Page 7) and the Thin-leaved Coondoo Pouteria chartacea (Page 11).
+Examples for this base shape include the Macleay Laurel Anopterus macleayanus (Page 7) and the Thin-leaved Coondoo Pouteria chartacea (Page 11).

-2. Cuneate: The botanical term of cuneate is best described as a wedge shape with the narrow part at the base tapering into the petiole over a shorter distance.
-This shape is very common with numerous Australian tree species sharing this feature.
+2. Cuneate: The botanical term of cuneate is best described as wedge-shaped, i.e. the base tapers into the petiole over a shorter distance compared to attenuate.
+This shape is very common, with numerous Australian tree species sharing this feature.

 3. Obtuse: An obtuse leaf base shape is rounded and approaches the semi-circular.
 The Brush Ironbark Bridelia exaltata (Page 2), the Creek Sandpaper Fig Ficus coronata (Page 5) and the Red Kamala Mallotus philippensis (Page 7) are examples for this characteristic.

-4. Oblique: Being an asymmetric, irregular or uneven on either side where the leaf blade is joining the petiole.
-This more uncommon leaf base shape is a good identification characteristic and the Hairy Rosewood Dysoxyllum rufum (Page 7) and leaflets of the Red Cedar Toona australis (Page 9) share this feature.
+4. Oblique: An asymmetric or uneven leaf base shape.
+For example; being rounded on one side and cuneate (wedge-shaped) on the other.
+This more uncommon leaf base shape is a good identification characteristic.
+Leaflets of the Hairy Rosewood Dysoxylum rufum (Page 7) and the Red Cedar Toona australis (Page 9) share this feature.

-5. Cordate: Heart-shaped and referring mainly to the indented base of the leaf recurving to below the joint of the petiole with the leaf blade.
-Tree species with this leaf characteristic are the Lace Bark tree Brachychiton discolor amongst other in this genus.
+5. Cordate: Heart-shaped, referring to the indented base of the leaf that re-curves to below the joint of the petiole with the leaf blade.
+Tree species with this leaf characteristic are the Lace Bark tree Brachychiton discolor, amongst other species belonging to the genus.
 Other more extenuated forms of this shape are called auriculate (forming roundish lobes), sagitate (pointed) and truncate (very shallow indentations not reaching below joint of the petiole).

-1. Alternate leaf arrangement on a simple leaf tree species.
+1. Alternate arrangement of simple leaves.
 Sample shown in image 1 is the Black Plum Diospyros australis

-3. Whorl leaf arrangement on a simple leaf tree species.
-Sample shown in photo 3 is the Brush Box Lophostemon conferta.
-Leaflets
+3. Whorl arrangement of simple leaves.
+Sample shown in image 3 is the Brush Box Lophostemon confertus.

-(compound) with a whorl like arrangement are called palmate, see Black Booyong Argyrodendron actinophyllum.
+Leaflets (compound) with a whorl like arrangement are called palmate, see Compound Leaf Characteristics Palmate below.

-4. Alternate leaf arrangement on a compound leaf tree species.
-Sample in illustration 4 is the Rosewood Dysoxylum faserianum
+4. Alternate arrangement of pinnate compound leaves.
+Sample in illustration 4 is the Rosewood Dysoxylum fraserianum

-5. Opposite leaf arrangement on a compound leaf tree species.
+5. Opposite arrangement of pinnate compound leaves.
 The Five-leaved Bonewood Bosistoa floydii is the example shown in image 5.